omar16100/serverless-data-warehousing-with-cloud-functions-and-bigquery-on-gcp/README.md

 We will be working with Bigquery which is built upon the open source project Apache Drill.
 Originally Apache Drill is based on the Google Dremel.

-Apache Dremel is schema-free SQL query engine for Hadoop, NoSQL and cloud storage systems.
+**Apache Dremel** is schema-free SQL query engine for Hadoop, NoSQL and cloud storage systems.

-Meanswhile BigQuery is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.
+Meanswhile **BigQuery** is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.
 It is a serverless Software as a Service that supports querying using ANSI SQL.
 It also has built-in machine learning capabilities.
 [1](#references)

-Apache Airflow :
+So, unlike before Petabytes of data can be calculated or processed within seconds allowing all kinds operations from aggregation to other scenerios.

+But, we have to get the data to Bigquery first to take advantage of the capabilitites.

+Here comes Apache Airflow, which is th regular choice for running Extract Tranform Load (ETL) steps.

+**Apache Airflow** is platform created by the community to programmatically author, schedule and monitor workflows.

+Apache Airflow is an open-source workflow management platform.
+It started at Airbnb in October 2014 as a solution to manage the company's increasingly complex workflows.
+Creating Airflow allowed Airbnb to programmatically author and schedule their workflows and monitor them via the built-in Airflow user interface.[2](#references)

+It requires virtual machine instances and database to operate.

+Google Cloud Platform has a managed service which makes it much simpler to use which is Cloud Composer.

-Cloud Composer : A fully managed workflow orchestration service built on Apache Airflow.
+**Cloud Composer** is a fully managed workflow orchestration service built on Apache Airflow.

-A better way for some use cases
+But there simpler ways to achieve the **ETL** steps.

+Introducing **Cloud Functions**.
+It is scalable pay as you go Functions-as-a-Service (FaaS) to run your code with zero server management.

+- No servers to provision, manage, or upgrade

+- Automatically scale based on the load

+- Integrated monitoring, logging, and debugging capability

+- Built-in security at role and per function level based on the principle of least privilege

+- Key networking capabilities for hybrid and multi-cloud scenarios

+It is much better use functions instead of Apache Airflow for certain ETL use cases and this article will show how.

-### TODO : Comparison Table
+### Comparison Table

 |Apache Airflow|Cloud Function|
 |:-|:-|